 Timeline.
-The written component of Part I of the qualifying procedure be submitted to one's Guidance Committee by the last day of classes for the 2nd semester, third year.

-The oral defense of Part I of the qualifying procedure must be scheduled within two weeks of the first day of the
+Part I of the qualifying procedure is to be submitted to one's Guidance Committee by the last day of classes for the 2nd semester, third year, April 30.
+The oral defense/advisory meeting for Part I of the qualifying procedure must be held by September 15.

-There is a relatively allowable window between completion of Part I (portfolio and associated meeting) and Part II (proposal and associated meeting).
-According to Graduate School guidelines, Part II of the qualifying exam must be completed within 60 days after completion of Part II.
-Thus, the student should be developing their dissertation ideas during their 3rd year of graduate school.
+There is a relatively constrained window between completion of Part I (portfolio or literature review and associated meeting) and the due date Part II (proposal and associated meeting).
+According to Graduate School guidelines, Part II of the qualifying exam must be completed within 60 days after completion of Part I.

-Both Part I and Part II of the qualifying exam must be completed by the last day of classes in the fall semester of the 4th year.
-Not meeting this deadline will result in the student being placed on probation.
+Both Part I and Part II of the qualifying exam must be completed by the last day of classes in the fall semester of the 4th year, usually the first week of December.
+Not meeting this deadline will result in the student receiving a warning status